omarieclaire/clojure-scala-cantrips/README.md

 # Clojure-Scala Cantrips

-In this document I share tips and tricks on how to consume Scala APIs from Clojure codebases.
+In this document, I share tips and tricks on how to consume Scala APIs from Clojure codebases.

 ### Index
   * [Intro](#intro---lets-get-started)